 A small business loan can allow you to grow a profitable company to increase your long term cash flow.
 Making money is the main reasons to start a business while being your own boss comes in a close second.
 Your success is determined by your own willingness to work hard rather than relying on a third party to hire you and pay you.
 Small business loans are a lot tougher to get due to an increased risk to the lender.
 Many require you to provide a comprehensive business plan which forces potential business owners to consider goals and risks associated with starting a business.
 If you want to build serious wealth, your chances are much better if you start your own company.

 Not all new businesses thrive though, as almost 30% of small businesses don’t survive their first two years3.
 Your chances of success will increase greatly if you choose a field you are passionate and knowledgeable in.
 With drive, ambition, hard work and a bit of luck, you can turn your idea into a self-sustaining enterprise.

 Mortgages and Investment Property

 There is probably no better debt to have than a mortgage.
 For one, you have a place to live.
 While it may sound simple, the strategic benefit of a mortgage is that your everyday living expenses build equity in an asset and you live somewhere that gains value each year.
 It also comes with built-in stability and security of owning your own home.
-From a money-making perspective, the most basic strategy involves buying a house, living in it for a couple of decades and selling for a profit.
+From a wealth creation perspective, the most basic strategy involves buying a house, living in it for a couple of decades and selling for a profit.
 You could also rent it out and use that income to put back into the mortgage.